 In October 2021, Siemens Gamesa Renewable Energy announced an agreement to lease space at the Portsmouth Marine Terminal to serve as the first offshore wind turbine blade finishing facility in the United States.
 The facility, combined with its operations and maintenance activities, will create a total of 310 new jobs.

 In September 2021, Dominion Energy announced a partnership with the North America's Building Trades Unions (NABTU) to identify opportunities to utilize union labor on CVOW.
 Since the project will require skilled and qualified workers in Hampton Roads, the agreement also includes commitments to utilize local workers; the hiring, apprenticeship, and training of veterans; and the use of workers from historically economically disadvantaged communities.

 Portsmouth Marine Terminal Staging Area

-On August 25, 2021, Dominion Energy announced an agreement to lease space at the Portsmouth Marine Terminal to serve as a staging and pre-assembly area for CVOW.
-The lease agreement is valued at nearly $4.4 million annually and will support positions for longshoremen, stevedores, technicians, crane operators, electricians, welders, quality inspectors and other building and construction trade jobs.
+In August 2021, Dominion Energy announced that the Portsmouth Marine Terminal will serve as a staging and pre-assembly area for CVOW.
+This lease agreement is expected to lead the creation of over 60 jobs for longshoremen, skilled trades, building and construction and more.